kod2ulz/gostart/README.md

 The library is organized into logical packages.
 For a detailed breakdown, see the [Introduction to GoStart](./docs/01-introduction.md).

-- `/app`: Core application, configuration, and router.
+- `/app`: Core application bootstrap and configuration.
-- `/api`: API request/response handling.
+- `/api`: Framework-agnostic API request/response handling and router interfaces.
-- `/auth`: Authentication and session management.
+- `/auth`: Authentication, session management, and authorization middleware.
+- `/http`: HTTP client utilities for making external API calls.
 - `/storage`: Caching (Redis) and persistence helpers.
 - `/mq`: Message queue integration (RabbitMQ).
 - `/logr`: Structured logging configuration.